Dosugamea/CFS/README.md

 Try out our public server at `svc.dash.moe`

-**REQUIRE LLSIF Japanese 4.0 client, with XMS disabled** (No we will never provide or tell how to make one).
+**REQUIRE LLSIF Japanese 4.1 or 4.1.1 client（4.0 Client might crash in some situation）, with XMS disabled** (No we will never provide or tell how to make one).

 Client version 3.2 (or lower, as well as other regions' client) is NO LONGER supported.